truecharts/website/src/content/docs/clustertool/virtual-machines/truenas-scale.md

 7. Click `Test Changes` and confirm the prompt.
 Wait a bit for the UI to become responsive again

+![Network Changes ](./img/network_changes.png)

 8. Click on `Save Changes` to save the changes you have made

-![Network Changes ](./img/network_changes.png)

-9. If something goes wrong and the UI stays unresponsive,, the changes will be reverted after 60 seconds
+9. If something goes wrong and the UI stays unresponsive, the changes will be reverted after 60 seconds.

 The bridge should now look similar to this one when done: